Loading [Contrib]/a11y/accessibility-menu.js

 A prospective cohort study evaluating the effectiveness of cardiac arrest and resternotomy simulation training of the post-cardiac surgery recovery team

-Andrew Keogan, Richard M. Maier Jr., Molly M. Hagen,
+Andrew G. Keogan, Richard M. Maier Jr., Molly M. Hagen,

 ICU resternotomycardiac surgery simulationresternotomy manikinpost-cardiac surgery cardiac arrestmultidisciplinary simulation